 Certification according to DIN 66399

-The DIN standard very precisely defines the conditions that must be present in a company in order to guarantee the corresponding protection classes and security levels.
-It is possible to certify the company and have compliance with the various provisions confirmed through the appropriate certification bodies.
-We hold a corresponding certificate, which you can find here.
+The DIN standard very precisely defines what conditions a company must fulfil in order to guarantee the corresponding protection classes and security levels.
+The relevant certification bodies make it possible to certify the company and confirm compliance with the various provisions.